 Research studies have shown that one of the most powerful instructional improvement tools available to faculty is a classroom visit by a knowledgeable consultant.
 For maximum impact, these activities involve:

 - Pre-observation conference to discuss the instructor’s goals and identify the specific types of feedback the instructor desires.
+Complete this form to participate in the observation process.

 - Classroom visit on the date designated by the instructor.